 Continuing the series of Villas in Castelli Romani, we’ll now discuss Villa borghese in Frascati as well as Villa Grazioli in Grottaferrata, Italy.
 Two of the many beautiful Villas of the Castelli Romani area in Lazio region that you must see!

 Villa Borghese in Frascati is a very modest villa, compared to the others.
 It belonged to cardinal Ferdinando Taverna who sold it, in 1614, to cardinal Scipione Borghese.
 In 1869, the surrounding area containing, the gardens and the building was owned by Saverio Parisi while the rest was absorbed by villa Mondragone, owned, at the time, by the Jesuits Priests.

-The final layout was completed by cardinal Scipione Borghese who could count on his uncle, Pope Paul V. The Pope encouraged him to add new land and enlarging the villa itself, since the Pope himself was a frequent visitor of the premises.
-To ease the distance between the estate and Rome, the Pope had a road especially built for this purpose.
+The final layout was completed by cardinal Scipione Borghese who could count on his uncle, Pope Paul V. The Pope encouraged him to add new land and enlarging the villa itself since the Pope himself was a frequent visitor of the premises.
+To ease the distance between the estate and Rome, the Pope had a road specially built for this purpose.

-The structure is a results of many elements combined together of which, the central one, is the more relevant.
+The structure is a result of many elements combined together of which, the central one, is the more relevant.

-Villa Grazioli was built by cardinal Antonio Carafa in 1580 and, still today has part of its original decorations dated 1591, the same year when cardinal Acquaviva bought the property.
+Villa Grazioli in Grottaferrata, Italy was built by cardinal Antonio Carafa in 1580 and, still, today as part of its original decorations dated 1591, the same year when cardinal Acquaviva bought the property.
 Pope Paul V, enchanted by the area, and his relatives, were given the indefinite usage of the entire estate.

-Villa Grazioli its now a Hotel, well known in the Castelli Romani area.
+Villa Grazioli in Grottaferrata, Italy its now a Hotel, well known in the Castelli Romani area.